alex-lt-kong/the-nitty-gritty/cpp/08_value-ref-and-pointer/README.md

   * People holding this view usually point out the downsides of pointers which I don't really agree--it is pointers that set C/C++ apart from other languages, without understanding/embracing the flexibility/peculiarity of pointers, why not using Java/C# instead?
+  * My take on when to use reference and pointer when passing parameters is like this:
+    * If we would like to make `NULL`/`nullptr` a valid possible value, use pointer; otherwise, if we want to treat an object like a primitive, use reference.
-  * However, there are a few cases where using references is mandatory, such as copy constructors and operator overloading.
+    * Also, there are a few cases where using references is mandatory, such as copy constructors and operator overloading.

 ## Copy-on-write